|St. John's University||Online MLIS: Management||✓|

 Library administration and library management are closely related.
 The distinction is very subtle.
 Administration starts when the organization ends.
 Theoretical principles are laid down and then put into practice.
 Organization is one of the various elements and functions of administration.
 The organization establishes a structure of responsibility and authority.
 Administration concerns itself with determination and achievement of policies and objectives.
 An administrator finds the best devices to carry out planned goals of a library with the help of a staff that is judiciously selected.

-The Alice L. Halton Educational Funds operates for educational, literary, and charitable purposes, especially in connection with studying, researching, and disseminating information concerning information and record management and related fields.
-Candidates must be Mexico, Canada, or U.S. citizens who are pursuing undergraduate or post-graduate degrees related to information and records management careers.
+The Alice L. Halton Educational Funds operates for educational, literary, and charitable purposes, especially in connection with studying, researching, and disseminating information concerning information and records management.
+Candidates must be Canada or U.S. citizens residing in the Southwest Region of United Stated (Texas, Arkansas, Louisiana, Oklahoma, or New Mexico).
+Those pursuing undergraduate or post-graduate degrees specifically for Records Management/Governance, Archivst and Academic Library degrees/studies are eligible.

-Ginny Frankenthaler Memorial Scholarship sponsored by the Southeastern Library Association is a $1000 award granted every two years to a beginning professional librarian pursuing a Master of Library and Science degree from an ALA-accredited institution in West Virginia, Virginia, Tennessee, South Carolina, North Carolina, Mississippi, Louisiana, Kentucky, Georgia, Florida, Arkansas, or Alabama.
+Ginny Frankenthaler Memorial Scholarship, sponsored by the Southeastern Library Association, is a $1000 award granted every even year to a beginning professional librarian pursuing a Master of Library and Science degree from an ALA-accredited institution in West Virginia, Virginia, Tennessee, South Carolina, North Carolina, Mississippi, Louisiana, Kentucky, Georgia, Florida, Arkansas, or Alabama.
 Candidates must demonstrate leadership potential, carry at least a 3.0 GPA, and agree to work for a year in a Southeast library.

 Top Organizations to Know